uma-pi1/kge/README.md

 #### Export and analyse logs

-Extensive logs are stored as YAML entries for various scopes (hyperparameter search, training, validation).
-LibKGE provides a convience methods to export the log data to CSV.
+Extensive logs are stored as YAML files (hyperparameter search, training, validation).
+LibKGE provides a convenience methods to export the log data to CSV.

 ```sh
 python kge.py dump trace <folder>